Problem with build trigger when tracking a second branch

 Ok I see what you mean now.
 The AppHarbor service hook is invoked on the

-command does).I think this can be addressed in a few ways, but the simplest solution is to just disable the "Only build tracking branch" feature.
+receive_pushevent, but it seems like GitHub doesn't trigger receive action when the branch ref is just updated (which is essentially what thegit push origin staging:mastercommand does).I think this can be addressed in a few ways, but the simplest solution is to just disable the "Only build tracking branch" feature.
 This way all your new code pushes will be built on the applications you've connected with the repository, and given your current workflow this would allow you to simply click the "Deploy" button on the

-branch commits which will also be built on the staging app.Another way to address this would include changing your workflow a bit.
+masterbranch commits which will also be built on the staging app.Another way to address this would include changing your workflow a bit.
 For instance you could:

-branch so you don't have to create another "dummy" commit.This approach is that (unlike a fast forward merge) you'll retain historical information about when a branch was merged into master, and the context of those commits.
+stagingbranch.
+Pushing will trigger builds on the app tracking thestagingbranch, so you can test and verify the application before merging into master.masterand merge thestagingbranch into it, with fast-forward disabled.
+This will create a merge commit on top of themasterbranch so you don't have to create another "dummy" commit.This approach is that (unlike a fast forward merge) you'll retain historical information about when a branch was merged into master, and the context of those commits.
 It's similar to the merge commit GitHub make when you create and merge a pull request.
 I can recommend reading this Stack Overflow answer which discusses the pros and cons of each approach.

 An added bonus is that is also make for a better overview of your builds/deployments on AppHarbor, particularly if you start using more more descriptive "feature branch" names.
 For instance your, production app tracking the

-branch commit messages might look like this if you push every time you merge a feature branch:This can make it a lot easier to quickly identify what feature/changes were introduced in a merge.
+masterbranch commit messages might look like this if you push every time you merge a feature branch:This can make it a lot easier to quickly identify what feature/changes were introduced in a merge.
 With your current approach the commit message is just the last commit message on your branch (like

-) or similar.I hope this helps, but please don't hesitate to reach out if this raises new questions or there's anything else I can help with.
+Remove unused usings) or similar.I hope this helps, but please don't hesitate to reach out if this raises new questions or there's anything else I can help with.

 Best,